huerfAna/jquery-pagination/README.md

 #jquery-pagination

-Simple, flexible, extendable jquery plugin that handles pagination.
+Simple and flexible jquery plugin that handles pagination.

 ##Dependencies
 jquery-pagination uses jquery-tmpl to render the pagination navigation links.